Hand tendon repair

 Recovery and rehabilitation

-Before you leave hospital, a hand therapist may replace the rigid plaster splint (a support designed to protect the hand) fitted during the operation with a lighter and more flexible plastic one.
+Before you leave hospital, a hand therapist may replace the rigid plaster splint.
+This is a support designed to protect the hand fitted during the operation.
+Instead, you may be given a lighter and more flexible plastic one.
 This splint will help to prevent the repaired tendons from being overstretched.

-You'll usually be advised to wear the splint at all times for 3 to 6 weeks, possibly followed by just wearing it at night for a further couple of weeks.
+You'll usually be advised to wear the splint at all times for 3 to 6 weeks.
+You may then need to wear it at night for a further couple of weeks.

 Your hand therapist will tell you how to look after your splint and what to do if you develop any problems with it.
 It's important to avoid getting the splint wet, so covering it with a plastic bag while having a bath or shower will usually be recommended.

-You'll be taught a number of different hand exercises after the operation, either before you leave hospital or at an appointment a few days later.
-The exercises will help prevent the repaired tendons getting stuck to surrounding tissue, which would reduce your range of hand movements.
+You'll be taught some different hand exercises after the operation, either before you leave hospital or at an appointment a few days later.
+The exercises will help prevent the repaired tendons getting stuck to surrounding tissue.
+This would reduce your range of hand movements.

 The specific exercises recommended by your hand therapist or surgeon will vary according to the type of tendon repair you had.

-If you smoke, it's highly recommended that you stop because smoking can impair the blood circulation in your hand and delay your recovery time.
-Read more about stopping smoking.
+If you smoke, it's highly recommended that you stop.
+Smoking can impair the blood circulation in your hand and delay your recovery time.

 Returning to work and activities